 With its diverse mix of coniferous and deciduous species, Colorado’s forested landscape is, perhaps, one of the most complex of any in the Intermountain West.

 Forest Types Overview

-Forests and woodlands cover 24.4* million acres in Colorado.
+Forests and woodlands cover approximately 24 million acres in Colorado.
 Within these forested landscapes are several different tree species, the majority of which are coniferous or cone-bearing trees rather than deciduous trees that seasonally shed their leaves.
-Colorado’s primary forest species have been grouped into nine forest types based on the dominant overstory vegetation (Helms 1998)4: aspen, piñon-juniper, spruce-fir, mixed-conifer, oak shrubland, ponderosa pine, lodgepole pine, montane riparian and plains riparian.
+Colorado’s primary forest species have been grouped into 10 forest types based on the dominant overstory vegetation (Helms 1998)4: conifer, conifer-hardwood, hardwood (primarily aspen), lodgepole pine, mixed conifer, oak shrublands, piñon-juniper, ponderosa pine, riparian and spruce-fir.

 Follow the links for brief descriptions of these forest types.

 The basis for this vegetation mosaic is a physical landscape that ranges from plains and high plateaus to steep mountains, deep canyons and sloping foothills.
 A wide range of topographic, soil and growing conditions further influences this variety and contributes to the state’s multi-faceted forest resources.